 If you’d rather have a manga version of the Magical Index novels, then Yen Press is here to help you, as here’s the first manga volume.

 One of the most exciting license rescues ever, Yen is releasing the seinen classic Emma in omnibus hardcover format.
 It will be read by everyone. (glare) I said, everyone.

 ASH: I’m absolutely thrilled; I’ll actually be able to buy the series this time around!

-MELINDA: Same here!
+MJ: Same here!
 This is honestly thrilling!

 MICHELLE: I am clutching my CMX editions tightly!

 ANNA: Nice.
 This is a series that deserves to be in print, and the deluxe Yen editions are always a treat.
 I might buy it again!